Sundance moving? Park City-based film festival to consider new U.S. locations | Gephardt Daily

 PARK CITY, Utah, April 17, 2024 (Gephardt Daily) — Sundance Institute on Wednesday announced it has begun a process that will allow it to consider other U.S. locations for the festival.

-On Tuesday, it open a Request for Information (RFI), to be followed May 1 by a request for proposals (RFP) “to explore viable locations in the United States to host the Sundance Film Festival beginning in 2027.”
+On Tuesday, it opened a Request for Information (RFI), to be followed May 1 by a request for proposals (RFP) “to explore viable locations in the United States to host the Sundance Film Festival beginning in 2027.”

 “The 2025 and 2026 Festivals will continue in partnership with Park City, Utah, which serves as the headquarters for the Festival, and the state of Utah,” said an announcement released by the Institute.
 “The 2025 Sundance Film Festival will occur in Park City and Salt Lake City from January 23 to February 2, 2025.”